Mass death of Amazon river dolphins linked to severe drought, heat

 The Amazon river dolphins, many of a striking pink color, are unique freshwater species found only in the rivers of South America and are one of a handful of freshwater dolphin species left in the world.
 Slow reproductive cycles make their populations especially vulnerable to threats.

+Amid the stench of decomposing dolphins, biologists and other experts in white personal protective clothing and masks worked on Monday to conduct autopsies on each carcass to determine the cause of death.

-Scientists have not said with total certainty that drought and heat are to blame for the spike in dolphin mortality.
-Researchers are working to rule out other causes, such as a bacterial infection that could have killed the dolphins on a lake formed by the River Tefé before it runs into the Amazon.
+The scientists do not know with total certainty that drought and heat are to blame for the spike in dolphin mortality.
+They are working to rule out other causes, such as a bacterial infection that could have killed the dolphins on a lake formed by the River Tefé before it runs into the Amazon.

 At least 70 of the carcasses surfaced on Thursday when the temperature of Lake Tefé's water reached 39 degrees Celsius (102 degrees Fahrenheit), more than 10 degrees higher than the average for this time of the year.